akoenig/adhoc/readme.md

   });
 ```

-Lovely, isn't it? `adhoc` helps you to do just that within your React components.
+Lovely, isn't it? `adhoc` helps you to do exactly that within your React components.

 ## API